-1.1 Here at Wingfield Academy we are wholeheartedly committed, through our 'Location Vocation' careers programme of activities delivered to Year 7 to 11, to equip all our learners to be responsible, respectful, active, model citizens who contribute positively to society, challenge stereotypes and develop their character, the knowledge, skills, resilience, confidence and independence they need to make reasoned and informed decisions about their future/next steps ensuring they maximise their potential and successfully transition into higher education or an aspirational alternative.
+1.1 Wingfield Academy is wholeheartedly committed to helping all our learners develop into responsible, respectful, model citizens, making a positive contribution to society.
+This is primarily achieved through our 'Location Vocation' careers programme, which is delivered to all pupils from Year 7 to 11.
+This programme encourages them to develop the knowledge, skills, resilience, confidence and independence they need to make reasoned and informed decisions about their next steps.
+This helps them maximise their potential, supporting them in successfully transitioning into higher education or an aspirational alternative.